jrcasso/jrcasso/README.md

 ## Hi there 👋

 I tinker around many of the broad areas in tech.
 Over the years my interests have revolved around devops tooling, automation/orchestration, and scientific computing.
-I also dable in embedded systems programming, particularly in the context of IoT.
+I also dabble in embedded systems programming, particularly in the context of IoT.

 Anyways, here are some projects I think are cool or useful.
 Let me know what you think.